Dolle Mina

-Dolle Mina (Mad Mina) is a Dutch feminist group founded in December 1969 that campaigns for equal rights for women.
+Dolle Mina (Mad Mina) is a Dutch feminist group, whose first action took place on 23rd January 1970.
+Dolle Mina campaigns for equal rights for women.
 It was named after an early Dutch feminist, Wilhelmina Drucker.
-It is a left-wing radical feminist activist group that aimed to improve women's rights through playful and humorous protest demonstrations.
+Dolle Mina became a nationwide movement of women and men in the Netherlands and Flanders.
+It aimed to improve women's rights through playful and humorous protest demonstrations.

+On 23rd January 2025, one of the four original initiators of Dolle Mina, Dunya Verwey, together with the black Dolle Mina of the group who started the movement in 1970, Claudette van Trikt, and film-scenario writer Sia Hermanides revitalised the movement successfully.
+Within months the movement reappeared nationwide with over 7,000 members organised in more than 40 cities in the Netherlands and Belgium.

 History

 During World War II, ideas surrounding the role of women in society were in transition.
 Strong feminist values emerged in countries such as England, Germany and the United States, due partly to women being employed in factories or deployed in combat roles.
 During the post-war years, women who previously worked in factories were sent home and excluded from unions and other civil society organizations.
 In the Netherlands, working women were fired when they got married and married women were prohibited from independently performing legal acts such as the conclusion of a contract.

-Dolle Mina emerged as part of the second wave of feminism, stemming from the socialistic youth group Socialistische Jeugd which wanted a new women's movement.
-They were inspired by campaigning women in the United States and by the Maagdenhuisbezetting (a major university sit-in) in Amsterdam.
+The concept of Dolle Mina stemmed from Dunya Verwey, Rita Hendriks, Michel and Alex Korzec.
+They were motivated by the Maagdenhuisbezetting (a major university sit-in) in Amsterdam in Summer 1969 and also received inspiration from campaigning black women in the United States.
+Dolle Mina became the driving force of the second wave of feminism in the Netherlands and Flanders.

-Dolle Mina had a Marxist outlook.
-It brought attention to the struggle of women to gain equality in trade unions, which typically avoided expanding the rights of women members because this was perceived as requiring concessions by male "breadwinners".
-The group organised activist campaigns, including protests and publications, promoting women's rights to abortion, equal pay for equal work, childcare, and even access to public toilets.
+Dolle Mina organised activist campaigns, including protests and publications, promoting women's rights to abortion, equal pay for equal work, childcare, and even access to public toilets.
 Dolle Mina drew attention to the unequal rights of men and women with playful public campaigns.
-In October 1968, the Man Vrouw Maatschappij (MVM, "Man Woman Society") was founded; a Labour Party sympathetic action group in parliament that aimed to exert influence to improve women's rights.
+In October 1968, the Man Vrouw Maatschappij (MVM, "Man Woman Society") had been founded; a Labour Party sympathetic action group in parliament that aimed to exert influence to improve women's rights.
 However, the founders of Dolle Mina saw MVM as a conformist club that was part of the established order, so it opted for other purposes and methods.
 Some Dolle Mina members saw MVM as reformist, whereas they saw themselves as members of a new "grassroots" seeking more fundamental change and a democratic socialist society.
-Groups at the bottom of the community ("the base") had to be mobilized and this included student movements.
+Groups at the bottom of the community ("the base") had to be mobilized.
+They brought attention to the struggle of women to gain equality in trade unions, which typically avoided expanding the rights of women members because this was perceived as requiring concessions by male "breadwinners".
 This turned off some, including Ton Regtien.